XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

 **Note:** Running this command throws an error in the JavaScript console because the `getAccountsFromSeeds` function in `ripplex1-send-xrp.js` looks for the operational seed field, which is not included in this form.
 You can ignore the error (or fix it in your own implementation).

-## Batch Mint NFTokens
+## Batch Mint NFTs

-This example lets you mint multiple NFTokens for a single unique item.
-The NFToken might represent "prints" of an original artwork, tickets to an event, or another limited set of unique items.
+This example lets you mint multiple NFTs for a single unique item.
+The NFT might represent "prints" of an original artwork, tickets to an event, or another limited set of unique items.

 To batch mint a non-fungible token objects:

 1. Set the **Flags** field.
 For testing purposes, we recommend setting the value to _8_.
-This sets the _tsTransferable_ flag, meaning that the NFToken object can be transferred to another account.
-Otherwise, the NFToken object can only be transferred back to the issuing account.
-See [NFTokenMint](nftokenmint.html) for information about all of the available flags for minting NFTokens.
+This sets the _tsTransferable_ flag, meaning that the NFT object can be transferred to another account.
+Otherwise, the NFT object can only be transferred back to the issuing account.
+See [NFTokenMint](nftokenmint.html) for information about all of the available flags for minting NFTs.
 2. Enter the **Token URL**.
-This is a URI that points to the data or metadata associated with the NFToken object.
+This is a URI that points to the data or metadata associated with the NFT object.
 You can use the sample URI provided if you do not have one of your own.
-3. Enter a **Token Count** of up to 200 NFTokens to create in one batch.
+3. Enter a **Token Count** of up to 200 NFTs to create in one batch.
-4. Enter the **Transfer Fee**, a percentage of the proceeds that the original creator receives from future sales of the NFToken.
+4. Enter the **Transfer Fee**, a percentage of the proceeds that the original creator receives from future sales of the NFT.
 This is a value of 0-50000 inclusive, allowing transfer fees between 0.000% and 50.000% in increments of 0.001%.
-If you do not set the **Flags** field to allow the NFToken to be transferrable, set this field to 0.
+If you do not set the **Flags** field to allow the NFT to be transferrable, set this field to 0.
 5. Click **Batch Mint**.

-## Get Batch NFTokens
+## Get Batch NFTs

-Click **Get Batch NFTokens** to get the current list of NFTokens for your account.
+Click **Get Batch NFTs** to get the current list of NFTs for your account.

 The difference between this function and the `getTokens()` function used earlier is that it allows for larger lists of tokens, and sends multiple requests if the tokens exceed the number of objects allowed in a single request.